 The published research shows that when a person feels happy, they display a substantial level of motivation, primarily due to their positive outlook that they have control over achieving the goals they are striving towards.

 Working off-site grants your employees a wide range of health benefits for both the body and mind.
 Considering the amount of time people spend their waking hours working, it is critical to ensure that it's being done healthily.
 It means one that has a positive impact on all aspects of a person’s health.
-Everyone requires varying health needs, and remote work provides everyone a way to cater to their particular needs.
+Everyone requires varying health needs, some need a comfy mattress, some need soothing music - remote work provides everyone with a way to cater to their particular needs.

 One of the most significant benefits of remote working is the reduction in stress and mental disorder in everyday life.
 Flexjobs discovered 97% of workers saying that having a more flexible job hour would have a massive impact on their quality of life.
 It allows them to remain out of office politics, not dealing with the stressful commute, and remain comfortable by staying in their personal space, which contributes to improving their overall mental health.

 Furthermore, physical health is usually improved thanks to remote work.
 The extra free time provided to them by remote work allows them to schedule enough time to work out.
 According to a recent study, remote workers spend around two hours and 44 minutes on physical exercise each week, which is a 25-minute increase to on-site workers.

 Due to their overall improvement in health, remote workers are less likely to take fewer sick days than traditional office workers.
 Since they are being exposed less to other sick coworkers and passengers on public transport, they are less likely to catch a cold or flu.
 Remote work prevents someone from getting sick too often and spreading it to others in the office space, lessening work delays.
 The additional mental clarity and energy allow them to work more productively and generate higher quality work.